MarthaTaylor/reactnd-project-myreads-starter/README.md

 * These books do not know which shelf they are on.
 They are raw results only.
 You'll need to make sure that books have the correct state while on the search page.

 ## Important

 The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).
 That list of terms are the _only_ terms that will work with the backend, so don't be surprised if your searches for Basket Weaving or Bubble Wrap don't come back with any results.

-## Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
-You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
+## External Code Used in this Project

+Some Code reused or bits taken from the following sources:
+The starter code for this project comes from the following Udacity GitHub address of https://github.com/udacity/reactnd-project-myreads-starter repo and I forked and cloned it.
+From Maeva my classmates tutorial on youtube see https://www.youtube.com/watch? v=i6L2jLHV9j8 and help from my fellow student Daniela Kuester who has being a contstat support.

+## Credits and Acknowledgements

+The Udacity course work and team, Maeva and the rest of my students who supported me along the way.
+Especially help from my fellow student Daniela Kuester who has being a contstat support.
+Thank you for all your help.

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
+This repository is one of my projects as a Udacity student.
+Therefore, I most likely will not accept pull requests.

-For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).
+For details, look at the file in his repo called [CONTRIBUTING.md](CONTRIBUTING.md) in this project repository.

+## License

+(c) Martha Taylor 2018.

+This repository is licensed under the [MIT license](https://choosealicense.com/licenses/mit/#).
+For further information see the [LICENSE.txt](LICENSE.txt) file in this project repository.

+## Author

+Martha Taylor